IBM-EPBL/IBM-Project-33972-1660230075/README.md

 # IBM-Project-33972-1660230075
 Personal Assistance for Seniors Who Are Self-Reliant

+You can follow this link to tinker the mentioned project - https://www.tinkercad.com/things/6JYWYptqIsY?sharecode=IPwBShWYZTTDAjiW3u-qDW5bzebwqtXcEUz7Lufn6xM

 // Code for the above Temperature and PIR sensor related project void setup()
 {